hughpearse/starling-interview-challenge/README.md

 Notes:

 Existing Round-up API does *NOT* allow user to specify input parameter for a given week.
-This challenge is a new type of round-up API.

 ![roundup-api](./docs/images/roundup-api.png)

-and neither does the savings goal API
+Neither does the savings goal API.

 ![savings-goal-api](./docs/images/savings-goal-api.png)